nobodyme/blog/content/blog/aws-llm-league/index.md

 By this time, I was out of ideas to experiment with datasets but I continued experimenting with various other exotic hyperparameter configurations.

-One tuning configuration with **lora_r = 156** and **lora alpha = 128** yielded, 0.001% more than my current best model but later looking at the eval / train loss under performance metric on jumpstart I realised this model overfits a bit.
+One tuning configuration with **lora_r = 256** and **lora alpha = 128** yielded, 0.001% more than my current best model but later looking at the eval / train loss under performance metric on jumpstart I realised this model overfits a bit.
 You can find the comparison of the parameters below.

 ![performance metrics](perf-metrics.png)

 Good rule of thumb is to have the eval loss close to training loss, which you can observe in the best model.
 This means the model generalizes well, otherwise it means the model is overfitting, i.e memorizing training data, such a model won't fare well with new questions outside training data spec.

-I did not check the metrics before submitting and unfortunately I couldn't beat this model and since AWS copies the model with the highest score for the next round, this ended up being my model for the finals.
+I did not check the metrics before submitting despite knowing that a higher value of r is likely to produce a model that overfits.
+Unfortunately, I couldn't beat this model and since AWS copies the model with the highest score for the next round, this ended up being my model for the finals.
 (Yes, I reached out if they could change the model chosen immediately after the first round, organizers said they couldn't)

 Anyway, this is how the leaderboard looked at the end of 72 hours of the first round where I ended up finishing first.